aj-staton/web-store/README.md

  * Execute `npm install` in the directory within the `package-lock.json`.

  ## Execution
- To see this app for yourself there are two options (once dependancies have been resolved):
+ Since this is not delpoyed, to see this app for yourself there are two options (once dependancies have been resolved):
   * The first, is to execute `ionic serve` from the project directory.
 This __does not__ allow the use of native plugins.
   * The second, is to execute `ionic cordova run browser`.
 This __does__ allow for the use of native plugins.